ruk·si

 R has three types of functions:

-1. Prefix functions: function name goes before arguments, the most common function type.
+1. Prefix functions: function name goes before arguments, a common function type.

 2. Inflix functions: function name goes between arguments, all user-created inflix functions must start and end with %.